 These are the local servers we'll support in this course:

 Instructions for different platforms can vary greatly, and it is impossible to support all options, especially in a large course.
-By sticking with set recommendations, we can provide more cohesive instruction and most efficiently help everyone.
+By sticking with set recommendations, I can provide more cohesive instruction and most efficiently help everyone.